Raiyan2000/Basketball-Showdown-Hoops-and-Hazards/README.md

-# BasketBall Showdown: Hoops & Hazards
+# Basketball Showdown: Hoops & Hazards
 This is an engaging basketball game designed to challenge players to reach a score of 15 points while avoiding obstacles and enemies.
 Developed using Python and Pygame, this 2-dimensional game offers an immersive experience with intuitive controls and dynamic gameplay elements.
 # Motivation
 1. 📐 Express Projectile Motion Math: